Johniereed/EverWebinar-coupons/README.md

 ## How long is the Webinarjam free trial?

 Webinar Jam provides a 30-day free trial.
 There was formerly a 60-day free trial available.
-Despite being among the top software for webinars, the software is a touch pricey because to its exceptional features.
+Despite being among the top software for webinars, the software is a touch pricey because of its exceptional features.

+## Who Is The Owner Of EverWebinar?
+EverWebinar is owned by Genesis Digital, LLC, which is also the parent company of [Kartra](https://github.com/Johniereed/Kartra-coupon/).